pndni/Charge_GM_WM_Properties_Pipeline/README.md

 ## Process T1 data

-The T1 data is non-uniformity corrected using the N3 algorithm (TODO cite) included with freesurfer and then cropped using the parameters found from the brain image.
+The T1 data is non-uniformity corrected using the N3 algorithm included with FreeSurfer and then cropped using the parameters found previously.

 ## Process DTI data

+The DTI processing is based on the begining of the [PSMD](http://www.psmd-marker.com/index.html) pipeline

 DTI data is processed using FSL in the following steps
 1. Search bval file to find the index of the structural scan in the DTI data set (i.e., where bval = 0)